bloominstituteoftechnology/node-api1-project/README.md

 ### Task 2: Minimum Viable Product

 Use Node.js and Express to build an API that performs CRUD operations on users.
+COMPLETE

 - Add a `server` script to the `package.json` that runs the API using `nodemon`.
+COMPLETE

 ### Write endpoints

-Add the code necessary in `index.js` and `api/server.js` to create a Web API and implement the following _endpoints_:
+Add the code necessary in `index.js` and `api/server.js` to create a Web API and implement the following _endpoints_: COMPLETE

 | Method | URL            | Description                                                                                            |
 | ------ | -------------- | ------------------------------------------------------------------------------------------------------ |